Mando-coder/machine-learning/README.md

-# machine-learning
+# Machine Learning

-A collection of useful notebooks which show how to implement various machine learning models and techniques.
-These notebooks are based on the material from the *Pierian Data - Python for Machine Learning & Data Science Masterclass* on Udemy.
+This repo is a centralized place for basic machine-learning concepts.
+It contains summaries of the most commonly used machine learning models, and includes Ipython Notebooks with their implementation in Scikit-Learn.
+This content is based on the material from the *Pierian Data - Python for Machine Learning & Data Science Masterclass* on Udemy, but in some cases extends the mathematical explanation a bit further.

 ## Table of Contents - Notes